-- encouraging community, workplaces and other organisations to support the Smokefree Aotearoa 2025 goal;
+- encouraging workplaces and community organisations to support the Smokefree Aotearoa 2025 goal;

-- working with health professionals in hospitals and general practice to ensure they are providing advice and support to patients who smoke;
+- working with health professionals in hospitals and medical practices to ensure they are providing advice and support to patients who smoke;

-- helping social service organisations to be more skilled at addressing smokefree with their clients; and
+- helping social service organisations to up-skill around addressing smokefree with their clients; and

 Contact your local office for further information: